lucylow/Martha_Stewart/README.md

 For instance, with a 100 millisecond batch interval, the first 10 millisecondsof each batch interval could be allocated to the exchange computers for computingand reporting outcomes from the previous batch interval.

+--

+ ## How to execute an order
+* execute a market order for stocks
+* execute a limit order

+---

+## Settings for automated trading
+* Timestamping in the milliseconds
+*
+*

 ----